-The Best Day Trips From Perth
+The Best Day Trips From Perth By Yourself

-Located 200 km north of Perth, in the Nambug National Park, the Pinnacles Desert is a scenic drive with eerie limestone pillars up to the 4-meter of height create a truly surreal landscape and the perfect escape from the city buzz.
+Located 200 km north of Perth, in the Nambug National Park, the Pinnacles Desert is a scenic drive with eerie limestone pillars up to the 4-meter height that creates a surreal landscape and the perfect escape from the city buzz.

 The Yanchep National Park

 If you like nature and want to see Kangaroos and Koalas in the wild, the Yanchen National Park must spot native Australian animals.
 For active travellers, walking in the deep forests is a great idea.
 Also, you can extend your day road trip to Lancelin to enjoy a superb ocean view from the summit of white dunes and rent a sandboard if you feel adventurous.
 A worthwhile place outside of Perth that you can combine with the Pinnacles trip.

 Hillary Harbour and the Northern Beaches

 Perth is famous for its beaches.
 While the most popular sites are in the city, they are pretty busy.
 If you prefer a more peaceful and rewarding experience, hit the road for a short self-drive north of Perth to Hillary’s Harbour.